-2014 analysis conducted by UPR Info, a Geneva-based NGO, suggested that around 55% of accepted UPR recommendations delivered by States during the first cycle had triggered some form of implementing action by mid-term (i.e. within two-anda-half years of the relevant review).55 and NGOs that political interest in the UPR is beginning to wane.
-One measure of this is the widely held belief that first cycle sessions of the UPR Working Group were often attended by ambassadors, while second-cycle sessions have seen the room populated by lower-level
+2014 analysis conducted by UPR Info, a Geneva-based NGO, suggested that around 55% of accepted UPR recommendations delivered by States during the first cycle had triggered some form of implementing action by mid-term (i.e. within two-anda-half years of the relevant review).55 and NGOs that political interest in the UPR is diplomats or even interns.

 Notwithstanding these strengths, as the UPR mechanism nears the end of its second cycle (which will conclude in 2016), questions are being asked about whether it can maintain its success in the medium- to long-term.
-Or is this new 'pearl'56 of the international human rights system beginning to lose its
+Or is this new 'pearl'56 of the international human rights system beginning to lose its lustre?

-Interviews conducted for this report show that such doubts, where they exist, are derived from a sense among diplomats
+Interviews conducted for this report show that such doubts, where they exist, are derived from a sense among diplomats the international human rights system beginning to lose its lustre?...

-...is this new 'pearl' of the international human rights system beginning to lose its lustre?...
+...is this new 'pearl' of